circonus-labs/libmtev/docs-md/config/logging.md

 The logging system within libmtev represents a directed acyclic graph of input-output chains.
 Each node in the graph has a unique name and is called a "log_stream."
 Log_streams without a `type` attribute have output to downstream nodes ("outlets").
-Nodes with a `type` attribute havd additional output characteristics (like outputing to a file).
+Nodes with a `type` attribute have additional output characteristics (like outputting to a file).

 Upon startup, the system will establish several built-in log_streams, only one of which has a type.
 The "stderr" log_stream has a type of `file` and an output